dmbarbour/glas/docs/GlasApps.md

 ## HTTP Interface

-An application can implement an interface `http : Request -> Response` to receive HTTP requests.
-Request and Response are binaries that include full HTTP headers and body.
-However, they may be accelerated to mitigate redundant parsing and validation.
-Because 'http' is flexible and relatively easy to implement compared to the proposed RPC or GUI models, we'll rely on it heavily for early development, debugging, and integration of glas systems.
+An application may implement an `http : Request -> Response` interface, and the runtime configured to provide HTTP requests.
+For performance and validation, Request and Response types may be abstracted within the application.
+But the runtime will provide APIs to observe or construct as binaries.
+Because 'http' is flexible and relatively easy to implement compared to the proposed RPC or GUI models, I expect to rely on it for early development and debugging of glas systems.

 By default, each 'http' request is handled in a separate transaction.
-If this transaction aborts, it is logically retried until it succeeds or times out.
-To integrate with asynchronous server operations, an initial POST request might commit then return a 303 response, triggering a GET request that awaits the result or times out.
-Implicit retry is also useful for long polling.
-Eventually, custom HTTP headers might support multi-request transactions.
+If this transaction aborts, it is logically retried until it either produces a response or times out, providing a simple basis for long polling.
+In cases where asynchronous interaction is required by the server, a 303 response can ask the client to query again in a separate transaction to retrieve the result.
+Eventually, we might introduce custom HTTP headers to support multi-request transactions.

-To simplify integrated development and debugging, I propose for the runtime to reserve a path such as `"/sys"` for reflection and event APIs.
-The exact path and authorization requirements may be configurable.
+To simplify integrated development and debugging, I propose to reserve a path such as `"/sys"` for external access to the runtime.
+The exact path and authorization may be configurable.

 *Note:* Websockets and server-sent events (SSE) do not align nicely with transactions.
-If necessary, users could manually implement HTTP over a TCP API.
-But, for most cases, I expect long polling is adequate and much more convenient.

-## Live Coding Integration

-Source code may be updated after an application has started.
-In my vision for glas systems, these changes are usually applied to the running system.
-However, not every application needs live coding, and we might want some application control over when an update is applied.

-It is feasible to disable live coding via application-specific configuration, or restrict it to some external events (e.g. via SIGHUP in Linux, a named event in Windows, or debugger events via HTTP).
-And the runtime could further defer the update until `switch()`, if defined in the updated code, successfully commits.
-This would allow skipping 'broken' intermediate versions of code, or delaying update when the application is in a fragile state.
+My hope is long polling proves adequate.
+But, if necessary, it is feasible to support WebSockets requests as carrying a specialized linear channel.

 ## Dynamic Code